magnetikonline/docker-acestream-server/README.md

 ## Overview
 What this provides:
 - Dockerized Ace Stream server (version `3.1.16`) running under Debian 8 (Jessie) slim.
-- Bash script to start server and publish HTTP API endpoint to host system.
+- Bash script to start server and present HTTP API endpoint to host.
 - Python playback script [`playstream.py`](playstream.py) instructing server to:
 	- Commence streaming of a given program ID.
-	- ...and (optionally) start a compatible media player (e.g. [VLC](https://www.videolan.org/vlc/)) once stream is ready.
+	- ...and (optionally) start a compatible media player (such as [VLC](https://www.videolan.org/vlc/)) once ready.

-Since the server is both controlled by and provides a usable video stream via a single HTTP endpoint this provides one of the easier methods to use Ace Streams on unsupported operating systems such as OS X.
+Since server is both controlled by and provides a video stream via a single HTTP endpoint, this provides one of the easier methods to playback Ace Streams on unsupported operating systems such as OS X.

 ## Building
 To build Docker image: